oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 PM25 official thresholds
 ]

-## Chapter 3: Tutorial on Analyzing PM2.5 data streams with Jupyter Notebooks
+# 3. Installing and using Apache Kafka and Jupyter Notebooks for analyzing PM2.5 data streams

-This section introduces the tutorial series to implement kafka for streaming spatial data in real-time using docker and jupyter notebook.
+This section guides you through the installation and use of docker, kafka and jupyter notebooks for analyzing PM 2.5 data streams in real-time.
 It is important to note that this is a mock setup of a real-world scenario.
 The data itself and pulling mechanism is real-world and real-time, however, the component of streaming data using a jupyter notebook is an artificial setup with the aim to show how real-world data is transmitted and consumed in reality and how can we perform analytical functions over it.

 The tutorial is completed using three jupyter notebooks, in the order explained below: